nudoru/App-Framework/issues.md

 ## SASS
 [ ] Tool tip arrows not rotated 7/24/15
 [ ] Toast item, no drop shadow 7/24/15
-[ ] Panel header titles are too high
+[ ] Panel header titles are too high when there is a button present